Tasuku-CV6/cpnt-262-calculator/README.md

 1. Clone this repository to your local machine.
 2. Open your terminal and navigate to the project directory.
-3. Run the following command with your numbers and operator: (node calculator.js 2 + 2)
+3. Run the following command with your numbers and operator: Example: (node calculator.js 2 + 2)

    ```bash
    node calculator.js <number1> <operator> <number2>